jangroth/aws-certification-notes/solutions-architect-professional.md

 * If the content is already in the edge location with the lowest latency, CloudFront delivers it immediately.
 * If the content is not in that edge location, CloudFront retrieves it from an origin that you've defined—such as an Amazon S3 bucket, a MediaPackage channel, or an HTTP server (for example, a web server) that you have identified as the source for the definitive version of your content.

-As an example, suppose that you're serving an image from a traditional web server, not from CloudFront.
-For example, you might serve an image, sunsetphoto.png, using the URL http://example.com/sunsetphoto.png.

-Your users can easily navigate to this URL and see the image.
-But they probably don't know that their request was routed from one network to another—through the complex collection of interconnected networks that comprise the internet—until the image was found.

 CloudFront speeds up the distribution of your content by routing each user request through the AWS backbone network to the edge location that can best serve your content.
 Typically, this is a CloudFront edge server that provides the fastest delivery to the viewer.
 Using the AWS network